helmutlutz/blog/docs/_posts/2023-03-26-making-a-battletech-themed-hexagonal-chess.markdown

 ![Mechs in Arrays](/images/making-a-bt-themed-hex-chess/mechs_in_arrays.jpg)

-## Step 6: Gluing the Mechs to the Pieces
+## Step 6: Gluing the mechs to the pieces

 Finally, I cut out the mechs and glued them onto the polymer clay pieces.
 Make sure you cut them smaller than the actual game piece.